 A New PATHfinder

 When Octavia Brown saw an ad in The Chronicle of the Horse looking for people with experience in riding for the handicapped, she immediately answered it.
 Because of her swift action, Brown became one of the first women to serve on the NARHA board in 1969.
-She is known as one of the pioneers of the North American Riding for the Handicapped Association (NARHA—known today as PATH Intl.).
+Known as one of the pioneers of the North American Riding for the Handicapped Association (NARHA known today as PATH Intl.).
 Shortly after in 1972, Brown founded the Somerset Hills Handicapped Riders Club (SHHRC) in Oldwick, NJ.
 It was one of the first handicapped riding clubs in the United States and initially consisted of three horses and six riders.
 The program blossomed and grew in size quite quickly.
 Once this occurred, the directors realized it was time to purchase their own farm.

 In 1994, SHRRC purchased a twelve-acre farm in Oldwick and officially opened the doors of the program’s barn in 2001.
 Nowadays it is now known as Mane Stream Handicapped Riding Center.
 Students “have access to diversified equine programs.
 These include adaptive horsemanship, a day camp for all abilities, and various therapy services.
 Those are as follows: physical therapy, occupational therapy, and speech-language therapy, counseling services, and school and vocational programs” (Mane Stream).